-Commercial cannabis activity includes cultivation, possession, manufacture, processing, storing, laboratory testing, labeling, transporting, distribution, or sale of: 1) cannabis and cannabis products, including medical cannabis, medical cannabis and medical cannabis products within the meaning of California Business and
+Commercial cannabis activity includes cultivation, possession, manufacture, processing, storing, laboratory testing, labeling, transporting, distribution, or sale of: 1) cannabis and cannabis products, including medical cannabis, medical cannabis and medical cannabis products within the meaning of California Business and Professions Code Section 26000, et seq., and 2) Adult-use cannabis, cannabis products and,, cannabis and cannabis products, except for personal cultivation as permitted in Section 26-113 of the West Covina Development Code.

-Professions Code Section 26000, et seq., and 2) Adult-use cannabis, cannabis products, cannabis and cannabis products, except for personal cultivation as permitted in Section 26-113 of the West Covina Development Code.
+- (a) Cannabis dispensary means a premises where medical cannabis, medical cannabis products, or devices for the use of medical cannabis or medical cannabis products are offered, either individually or in any combination, for retail sale, including an establishment that delivers medical cannabis and medical cannabis products as part of a retail sale. - (b) Cannabis transport dispensary means any person or entity that transports or offers to transport cannabis in any vehicle or by any other means.
+A person who is transporting cannabis to a qualified patient for whom he or she is the primary caregiver shall not be a "cannabis transport business."

-- (1) Cannabis dispensary means a premises where medical cannabis, medical cannabis products, or devices for the use of medical cannabis or medical cannabis products are offered, either individually or in any combination, for retail sale, including an establishment that delivers, pursuant to Section 26000 26352, medical cannabis and medical cannabis products as part of a retail sale. - (2) Cannabis transport dispensary means any person or entity that transports or offers to transport cannabis in any vehicle or by any other means.
-A person who is transporting cannabis to a qualified patient for whom he or she is the primary caregiver shall not be a "cannabis transport business." - (3) Primary caregiver, cannabis is an individual, designated by a qualified patient or by a person with an identification card, who has consistently assumed responsibility for the housing, health, or safety of that patient or person as is further defined in California Health and Safety Code section 11362.7. - (4) Qualified cannabis patient is a person who is entitled to the protections of the California Health and Safety Code section 11362.7, inclusive of a person with an identification card as that term is defined in California Health and Safety Code section 22362.7.
+- (c) Primary caregiver, cannabis is an individual, designated by a qualified patient or by a person with an identification card, who has consistently assumed responsibility for the housing, health, or safety of that patient or person as is further defined in California Health and Safety Code section 11362.7. - (d) Qualified cannabis patient is a person who is entitled to the protections of the California Health and Safety Code section 11362.7, inclusive of a person with an identification card as that term is defined in California Health and Safety Code section 22362.7.

 Commission.
-The planning commission of the city.
+The Planning Commission of the City.

 Community Development Director.
-The Community Development director, or their designee.
+The Community Development Director, or their designee.